 The FED which effectively controls short-term interest rates will not let them rise if the economy is very sluggish.

-Our forecast is that 1 year CD rates will stay around current levels this year.
+Our forecast is that 1 year CD rates will stay around current levels for the remainder of this year.
 In 2015, we expect rates to rise between a half and one percent.
 Longer term CDs (5 year CDs) may make their move higher a year earlier than the one year CDs and the size of the rate increase may be larger.

 Because of this we recommend an equal division of CD portfolios in both long term (5 year CD’s) and medium term CD’s (2 Year CD’s).
 This way if rates stay the same as we have forecast, you have locked in the higher rate that 5 year CD’s are currently paying with half of your portfolio.
 If rates rise by more than 1% then you will be able to take advantage of the higher return offered when your 2 year CD’s mature.